github/developer.github.com/content/guides/getting-started.md

              }' \
          https://api.github.com/repos/pengwynn/api-sandbox/issues

-To create an issue, we need to be authenticated so we pass an OAuth token in the header.
+To create an issue, we need to be authenticated, so we pass an OAuth token in the header.
 We pass the title, body, and labels in the JSON body to the `/issues` path underneath the repository in which we want to create the issue.